CornerProjectAles/cpa-site/content/home.md

 desc: We are a family-run brew pub offering house and guest craft beer.
 We also offer select wine from around Sonoma County.
 Our food menu rotates often, and features seasonal, organic and locally sourced ingredients.
-menutitle: Holiday Meals For Pickup On December 24th From 12pm to 3pm
+menutitle: To Go Menu For The Weekend of December 17th - 20th and Holiday Meals For Pickup On December 24th From 12pm to 3pm
 story: >-
   The idea for Corner Project started many years ago when Tom and Chris were in their late teens.
 The two brothers envisioned opening a local establishment